 Is the sharing of information outside the agency compatible with the original collection?
 If so, is it covered by an appropriate routine use in a SORN?
 If not, please describe under what legal mechanism the facility is allowed to share the information in identifiable form or personally identifiable information outside of VA.

-Note: This question is #7 in the Privacy Threshold Analysis.
+Note: Question #3.6 in the Area Privacy Threshold Analysis should be used to answer this question.

 Identify and list the names of any Federal, State, or local government agency or private sector organization with which information is shared.